Discovering the Healing Power of Brainspotting

 Brainspotting is a trauma-informed therapy that helps access and process experiences stored deep in the brain and nervous system.
 It works on the idea that where you look affects how you feel.

-During a Brainspotting session, your therapist helps you find a specific eye position — called a brainspot — that connects to an emotional or physical experience you’re holding.
+During a Brainspotting session, your therapist assists you in finding a specific eye position — called a brainspot — that connects to an emotional or physical experience you’re holding.
 This eye position acts like a doorway, allowing the brain to naturally process and release what’s been stuck.

 Unlike traditional talk therapy, Brainspotting doesn’t require you to explain everything in detail.
 The healing happens through the brain and body’s natural ability to process, with your therapist offering support and guidance throughout.